-(1) The applicant shall complete a supplemental "Application for Medical Cannabis Nursery / Seed Production" and file it with the Agricultural Commissioner's Office.
-The applicant shall declare on this form if they intend to produce medical cannabis nursery stock or medical cannabis seeds or both.

-- (2) Will be issued to qualifying applicants for a cumulative maximum of 22,000 square feet of cultivation area within a structure or structures on one legal parcel for all activities. - (3) The legal parcel size for cultivation under this permit shall be a minimum of ten (10) acres, excluding legal parcels with the industrial zoning listed below. - (4) If the permittee is producing nursery stock, the permittee shall produce only tissue culture starts, vegetative starts (clones), or immature plants for the planting, propagation, and cultivation of medical cannabis by other permittees or exempt individuals.
-For nursery producers (the production of tissue cultures, clones, and immature plants), no consumable medical cannabis product of any kind shall be derived from the plants being cultivated under this permit. - (5) The area of cannabis cultivation for nursery stock production shall be set back at least 100 feet from any parcel under separate ownership. - (6) Cultivation of nursery stock under this type of permit requires that there be a legal dwelling unit on the legal parcel used for cultivation, excluding legal parcels with the industrial zoning listed above. - (7) If the permittee is producing seed, the medical cannabis plant materials (flowers, leaf, etc.) derived from the plants, once the seeds have been extracted, shall be entered into the Track and Trace program and become medical cannabis product destine for dispensing. - (8) The area of cannabis cultivation for seed production shall be set back at least 200 feet from any parcel under separate ownership. - (9) Cultivation for seed production under this type of permit requires that there be a legal dwelling unit on the legal parcel used for cultivation, excluding legal parcels with the industrial zoning listed above. - (10) The legal parcel where cultivation is occurring must have one of the following inland zoning designations: Rural Residential "R-R 10"; Agriculture "A-G"; Upland Residential "U-R"; Rangeland "R-L"; Forest Land "F-L"; Limited Industrial "I-1"; General Industrial "I-2"; or Pinoleville Industrial "P-I". - (11) The permittee agrees to abide by and operate in accordance with the requirements established by the Mendocino County Agricultural Commissioner relating to nursery and seed operations which pertain to the cultivation of medical cannabis.
+- (1) The applicant shall complete a supplemental "Application for Medical Cannabis Nursery / Seed Production" and file it with the Agricultural Commissioner's Office.
+The applicant shall declare on this form if they intend to produce medical cannabis nursery stock or medical cannabis seeds or both. - (2) Will be issued to qualifying applicants for a cumulative maximum of 22,000 square feet of cultivation area within a structure or structures on one legal parcel for all activities. - (3) The legal parcel size for cultivation under this permit shall be a minimum of ten (10) acres, excluding legal parcels with the industrial zoning listed below. - (4) If the permittee is applying as a nursery producer, the permittee shall produce only tissue culture starts, vegetative starts (clones), or immature plants for the planting, propagation, and cultivation of medical cannabis by other permittees or exempt individuals.
+For nursery producers (the production of tissue cultures, clones, and immature plants), no consumable medical cannabis product of any kind shall be derived from the plants being cultivated under this permit. - (5) The area of cannabis cultivation for nursery stock production shall be set back at least 100 feet from any parcel under separate ownership. - (6) Cultivation of nursery stock under this type of permit requires that there be a legal dwelling unit on the legal parcel used for cultivation, excluding legal parcels with the industrial zoning listed above. - (7) If the permittee is applying as a seed producer, the medical cannabis plant materials (flowers, leaf, etc.) derived from the plants, once the seeds have been extracted, shall be entered into the Track and Trace program and become medical cannabis product destine for dispensing. - (8) The area of cannabis cultivation for seed production shall be set back at least 100 feet from a parcel under separate ownership.
+A reduction in this set back may be allowed through the permitting process established in Section 20.242 of the Mendocino County Code.

-- (12) The permittee shall engage the services of an approved Third Party Inspector and facilitate one (1) consultation inspection for each six (6) month period of operation to be performed by that entity. - (13) The permittee shall facilitate two (2) on-site compliance inspections annually, and additional inspections if deemed necessary, with at least 24 hours prior notice, to be conducted by the Agricultural Commissioner (or appointed staff) during regular business hours (Monday Friday, 9:00 am 5:00 pm, excluding holidays).
+- (9) Cultivation for seed production under this type of permit requires that there be a legal dwelling unit on the legal parcel used for cultivation, excluding legal parcels with the industrial zoning listed above. - (10) The legal parcel where cultivation is occurring must have one of the following inland zoning designations: Rural Residential "R-R 10"; Agriculture "A-G"; Upland Residential "U-R"; Rangeland "R-L"; Forest Land "F-L"; Timberland Production "TPZ"; Limited Industrial "I-1"; General Industrial "I-2"; or Pinoleville Industrial "P-I". - (11) The permittee for either type of production agrees to abide by and operate in accordance with the requirements established by the Mendocino County Agricultural Commissioner relating to nursery and seed operations which pertain to the cultivation of medical cannabis.
+Such requirements shall be established in the Mendocino Cannabis Nursery and Seed Manual. - (12) The permittee shall engage the services of an approved Third Party Inspector and facilitate one (1) consultation inspection for each six (6) month period of operation to be performed by that entity. - (13) The permittee shall facilitate two (2) on-site compliance inspections annually, and additional inspections if deemed necessary, with at least 24 hours prior notice, to be conducted by the Agricultural Commissioner during regular business hours (Monday - Friday, 9:00 am - 5:00 pm, excluding holidays).
 The permittee shall notify the appropriate county official to schedule the annual on-site compliance inspections.